Scalable Parity Architecture With a Shuttling-Based Spin Qubit Processor: Summary and Conclusions

 In this paper we investigated the implementation and performance of the Parity QAOA algorithm on two different electron spin qubit architectures, one based on electrons sparsely distributed over intersecting shuttling lanes (spin bus) and one where ${2\times 2}$ arrays of QDs form a lattice of registers interconnected by shuttling.
 We presented shuttling and gate sequences for realizing all elements of Parity QAOA on both platforms.
 While straightforward for the spin bus, the modular chip layout discussed here requires 10 successive SWAP gates to achieve the required connectivity.
 Alternatively, SWAP gates can be traded for hopping between adjacent QDs.

 In order to consider realistic errors, we developed a model which allows for estimating the mean shuttling error as a function of the probability distribution of the valley splitting and the valley phase.
 Assuming Si/SiGe as host material and conveyor mode shuttling with realistic parameters for gate error rates, dephasing and valley splitting, we find that both architectures can complete one round of Parity QAOA with a low single-qubit error probability.
 The spin bus slightly outperforms the modular architecture due to the need for additional SWAP gates in the latter.
+The performance delivered by both platforms for Parity QAOA after optimizing the shuttling process can exceed the results expected from typical superconducting transmon qubits.
+This result not only points out the synergy between the Parity Architecture and spin qubit hardware but also shows that spin qubits can be serious contenders among the leading quantum computing platforms.

 Our error analysis suggests that the main limitations are dephasing from inter-valley transitions if the shuttling is non-adiabatic and dephasing from environmental noise if the shuttling is too slow.
 Engineering the Si/SiGe interface~\cite{PaqueletWuetz2022,Lima_2023_1,Lima_2023_2} and Si quantum well~\cite{PhysRevB.104.085406,McJunkin2022} to deterministically enhance the valley splitting or adjusting the shuttling path and velocity to avoid excitations can further reduce the minimal error by allowing for a higher shuttling velocity.
 Protecting the spins from charge noise and prolonging their lifetime by dynamical decoupling can make the algorithm more robust at low velocities as well.